nsoliven/LockSmithCPP/README.md

 # C++ Based Password Manager (work in progress)
 🔐 A minimalistic password manager application built with C++ and SQL for learning purposes.

+## User Installation
+//dependencies will include OpenSSL for AES encrpytion

 ## User Flow

 1. **Encryption and Data Storage:**